Academic Scheduling Protocols

 The Office of the Registrar has the responsibility for the utilization and scheduling of general classroom space.
-After each semester, Academic Scheduling maintains inventory of all classroom space and works with Design and Construction, Campus Technology Services, and Facilities Services with upgrades in furniture, technology and other maintenance.
+After each semester, Facilities Services maintains an inventory of all general-use classroom space and works with Design and Construction, Campus Technology Services, and OIT with upgrades in furniture, technology and other maintenance of general-use classrooms.

-Each academic department has a scheduling coordinator with whom all course requests and classroom requests should be coordinated.
-Requests from individual instructors will be referred back to the departmental scheduling coordinator for approval.
+Each academic department has a department admin with whom all course requests and classroom requests should be coordinated.
+Requests from individual instructors can now be made in CLSS, but instructors should still coordinate with their department admin.

-Each department is also required to immediately notify Academic Scheduling of course cancellations, changes in locations, and instructor assignments no later than the end of the second week of classes.
+Each department is also required to immediately enter changes into CLSS for course cancellations, changes in locations, and instructor assignments no later than the end of the second week of classes.
 It is ideal to receive instructor assignments prior to the first day of instruction for public knowledge, immediate access to Blackboard, faculty services access of the class roster and information of students enrolled in the class on UAOnline, and to receive workload credit for the opening statistical report.

-Scheduling of non-academic events such as department meeting, conferences, training programs or workshops, recitations, study sessions, faculty presentations, etc., are to be scheduled through 25Live.
+Scheduling of non-academic events such as department meetings, conferences, training programs or workshops, recitations, study sessions, faculty presentations, etc., are to be scheduled through 25Live.
 You may contact Wood Center Event Scheduling if you have any questions.

-Requests for non-academic use of general classrooms will not be scheduled until after a week into any given semester with the exception during Summer Sessions.
+Requests for non-academic use of general classrooms will not be scheduled until after a week into any given semester with the exception of Summer Sessions.

 Wood Center Event Scheduling office hours are Monday through Friday 7:30 AM to 4:30 PM.
-Normal turn around time Monday-Friday is 24 hours.
-If you have not received your confirmation in 24 hours, please call the Event Scheduling Office at 474-6023, or e-mail at email@example.com
+Normal turnaround time Monday-Friday is 24 hours.
+If you have not received your confirmation in 24 hours, please call the Event Scheduling Office at 907-474-6023 or e-mail at email@example.com

 Credit-bearing classes will take precedence over all non-class related seminars or events.
 Non-credit events, study groups, breakout sessions, etc, will be scheduled after all credit classes have been assigned a room.